 The way I look at it, building scenario-based forecasts lets you get ahead of the data instead of reacting to it.

-Most SaaS companies are going to be affected by Covid-19
+We knew most SaaS companies were going to be affected by Covid-19

 Why look at forecast vs actuals

-Your 2020 goal is out the window by now, and you need to set yourself new targets for the rest of the year.
+When goals fly out the window like they did in early 2020, you needto set yourself new targets for the rest of the year.

 Now, not everything about your business is under your control.